Want to take the leap and start a photography business?

 These are things I am always thinking of, even now after running my business.
 I am constantly reinspired.
 When I first started my business I wanted to be a sought after New York City urban family photographer.
 But what I’m dawn to now is totally different!
 I find the most joy photographing adventurous and joyful families in new destinations around the world, surrounded by the natural elements.
 I learned that I would most rather photograph a family on the beach, in the fields or surrounded by mountains and forest than in a city.
 But this took time to develop; it didn’t happen overnight, but it took experimenting, traveling, and having a wide variety of sessions for me to learn this.

 I’ve learned more about human psychology and entrepreneurship than I ever could have possibly learned in a traditional classroom setting.
 I learned how to deal with sales tax and high-maintenance moms (No, you cannot cross out every item in my contract and then expect me to work with you!).
 I learned more about business and branding than any marketing book.
 I became sensitive to shadows and depth and contrast and light thanks to my new passion, and I began taking greater notice in human expression.
 I learned when it was right to capture moments of my life behind the lens and when it was better to stay present and put the camera down.
-I learned when to say “yes” to clients and on the rare occasion, when it was time to put my foot down.
+I learned when to say “yes” to clients and on a rare occasion when it was time to put my foot down.

-But most importantly, I learned how to find courage and when it was okay to turn your life completely around in pursuit of a dream.
+But most importantly, I learned how to find the courage and when it was okay to turn your life completely around in pursuit of a dream.

 It’s been my first 2 years into photography, and I can’t wait to see what the future has in store.